heracliteanflux/heracliteanflux/README.md

 ### Projects
 Intended projects include but aren't limited to
-* educational material in the areas listed with the aim of developing a comprehesive and mathematically robust yet clear, interactive, and engaging interface
+* educational material in the areas listed with the aim of developing comprehesive and formally robust yet friendly, interactive, and stimulating interfaces

 #